UnravelAI/unravel-api/README.md

 ### `npm run generateMigration your-migration-name`

-Generates new migration after every entity creation The script builds the application and generate a new migration
+Generates new migration after every entity creation.\
+The script builds the application and generates a new migration.

 ### `npm run runMigration`

-Executes new migration after generating it migration The script builds the application and executes the new migrations
+Executes new migration after generation.\
+The script builds the application and executes the new migrations.